crodriguezo/TMLGA/README.md

 * Evaluation

 # Installation

-## Download
-Features used for Charades-STA can be downloaded from the following [link](https://drive.google.com/open?id=16CNli3XE8B_Bsr3EzcRHu-VSI_juvv8t)

-We train our model using pre-trained word vectors [glove.840B.300d.zip](http://nlp.stanford.edu/data/glove.840B.300d.zip)

 ## Requirements
-We share a list of package used in our anaconda virtual enviroment in packagelist.txt, which can be used to create an identical environment with the following command
+We share a list of package used in our virtual enviroment in packagelist.txt, which can be used to create an identical environment with the following command

 ```bash
 conda create --name myenv --file packageslist.txt
 ```

-<<<<<<< HEAD
 ## Download

 **I3D Features**